Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-Turn the P4 strips over (leather and lining), then topstitch 3 mm from the edge.
+Turn the P4 strips (leather and lining) inside out, then topstitch 3 mm from the edge.

-For beginners: it is possible to use double-sided (to put on the back of the leather at the seam) to flatten the pieces before topstitching.
+For beginners: it is possible to use double-sided tape (to be placed on the reverse side of the leather at the seam) to flatten the pieces before topstitching.

 SMALL MODEL VIEW